SEDIN : Creative Methods for Successful Inclusion in Multicultural Schools

 Montessori Method: The Montessori Method has begun as a method addressed to poor children who had faced several difficulties and contributed to the developmental of their emotions and senses, however, nowadays is used mainly by children of privileged background.
 The project aims to transfer elements, principles and tools of the method again to children that have faced several difficulties in their life.

-Creative Learning: The creative learning method is a method that aims to develop the children’s fantasy and informal interaction through the use of theatre techniques in the classroom in order to achieve cognitive results.
+Creative Learning through Drama in Education: This creative learning method aims to develop the children’s fantasy and informal interaction through the use of theatre techniques in the classroom in order to achieve cognitive results.

 The project is aiming to adapt these methods in order to use them in multicultural schools and will produce a guidance book for this reason.
 Furthermore, the project is aiming to organise training of teachers in order to upscale the method.